Cross-domain Multi-step Thinking: Zero-shot Fine-grained Traffic Sign Recognition in the Wild: Methodology

+where \(\mathcal{T}^{u,v}_\text{Diff}\) denotes the prompt designed to elicit differences.
+The complete set of differential descriptions is given by:

-As shown in Fig.~\ref{fig5}, experts perform the judgments of the signs similar to the traffic sign.
-The characteristic descriptions in the memory bank are imported to help generate differential descriptions of the traffic sign and each similar sign.
-The differential descriptions emphasize the subtle differences between similar traffic signs and can further optimize the fine-grained recognition ability of LMMs.
+As shown in Fig.~\ref{fig5}, experts identify similar sign pairs, and the characteristic descriptions in the memory bank inform the generation of \(\mathcal{D}_\text{Diff}\).
+These descriptions emphasize nuanced differences (e.g., lane usage vs. no turns), refining the fine-grained recognition capabilities of the LMM.